Saeven/laminas-mvc-skeleton/README.md

 This is a skeleton application based on the Laminas MVC skeleton that adds AlpineJS, Twig, Doctrine, Circlical/User, Assetic, TailwindCSS and more!

 https://user-images.githubusercontent.com/887224/144365412-049eeaab-2300-4144-b174-099d55d02e93.mov

+It gives you

+* Twig templates, ready to go.
+* Doctrine all wired up
+* Full authentication with all required pages and emails (registration, login, forgot password request, set a new password, and account validation)

 ## Installation